 1- A shoe that provides support to the arch and heel of the foot will prevent your kids’ feet and legs from easily getting tired and it will relieve foot or leg pain.

 2- A supportive shoe also serves as the armor to protect kid’s feet from injuries.

 3- Your feet are the foundation for your entire body.
 They must be able to properly support your child’s body; allow him/her to stand, walk, run, and jump; and absorb damaging shocks that enter their body every time their heels hit the ground.

-Socks play a key role in keeping your kids’ feet healthy!
-I always emphasize to parents that wearing the correct sock size is just as important as wearing the correct shoe size!
-Socks act as a barrier between your kids’ feet and the shoes they are wearing.
+Socks play a key role in keeping your kids’ feet healthy since they act as a barrier between your kids’ feet and the shoes that they are wearing.

 Socks can help reduce your child’s sweaty feet, prevent their toes from overlapping each other, and prevent blisters and calluses by avoiding friction between the feet and the shoes.

-If you want to learn how to make sure your child is wearing the correct sock size and what are the best socks for kids’, I wrote a post called:
+If you want to learn how to make sure your child is wearing the correct sock size and what are the best socks for kids, go to the link below:

 PLEASE STAY AWAY FROM MINIMALIST SHOES FOR YOUR CHILD!
 THEY WILL END UP HURTING YOUR CHILD’S FEET AND LEGS IN THE LONG RUN!

 Supportive sneakers will NEVER be a cause of injury AS LONG as they are properly fitted.
 If the shoe does not fit, it doesn’t matter how supportive or unsupported it is, it will have a negative impact on your child’s feet.